I am Alatha Swain and this is my LIMU Experience.

 Life can deal some really hard hits — no one is immune to that.
 We can choose to stay down or we can get up and live life to the fullest.
 My husband and I became LIMU Promoters to change our financial situation from poverty to prosperity in hopes of helping our children Be more.
 A few months after we joined LIMU, our 25-year-old daughter Brittany, the twin of our daughter who passed away from cancer, became very ill.
 I was devastated and thought, “Here we go again.”
 I got on my face before God and asked what to do.

 She still has the cancer mutated gene she shared with her late sister, but she is now able to live life to the fullest and not just exist.
 Her dream of becoming a nurse is coming true.
-LIMU has made it possible for us to pay for her college and continue to provide her with what she needs to continue feeling better.
+LIMU has made it possible for us to pay for her college.

 There is nothing more powerful and life-giving than the LIMU Experience.
 LIMU has made it possible for us to help our daughter Cara live out her dream of going to college to be a vet tech.
 Because of LIMU, we have been able to support our daughter Bethany in building her business as a trainer.
 The extra money has made it possible for our son Carey to play every sport he desires.